Machine-Learning-Foundations/exercise_01_intro/README.md

 ### Task 10: Getting nox to help you format your code.
-- Professionally written python code respects coding conventions.
+- Professionally written Python code respects coding conventions.
 Type `nox -s format` to have `nox` format your code for you.

 ### Optional Task 11: Linting
 - `nox` can do even more for you!
 A basic syntax error at the wrong place can cost days of computation time.
 Type